ChauLe19/ChauLe19.github.io/static/media/How did I design TetroRhythm.21abb3466e9729409d0b.md

 ![TetroRhythm - Final](/images/TetroRhythm-final.gif)

 This is signigicantly reduced number of intermediate steps and manage to let the user place a block by just a single swipe!!!
 While it has a learning curve to this due to the fact that players now need to the memorize the graph of gesture and orientation, but I believe it's an easy system to remember due to its logical nature of it.

+While this might not be a pefect system, I had a blast taking on this challenge.
+I learned to that not everything goes according to plan.
+And I learned to persevere through all the challenges that come in my way and 1 day you can achieve the goal that you have set for yourself.
+I hope you enjoy reading about my journey.
+Thank you so much for your time!